OCA/pylint-odoo/README.md

 attribute-deprecated | attribute "%s" deprecated | W8105
 attribute-string-redundant | The attribute string is redundant.
 String parameter equal to name of variable | W8113 bad-builtin-groupby | Used builtin function `itertools.groupby`.
 Prefer `odoo.tools.groupby` instead.
-More info about https://github.com/odoo/odoo/issues/105376 | W8155 category-allowed | Category "%s" not allowed in manifest file. | C8114 consider-merging-classes-inherited | Consider merging classes inherited to "%s" from %s. | R8180 context-overridden | Context overridden using dict.
+More info about https://github.com/odoo/odoo/issues/105376 | W8155 category-allowed | Category "%s" not allowed in %smanifest file. | C8114 consider-merging-classes-inherited | Consider merging classes inherited to "%s" from %s. | R8180 context-overridden | Context overridden using dict.
 Better using kwargs `with_context(**%s)` or `with_context(key=value)` | W8121 deprecated-name-get | 'name_get' is deprecated.
 Use '_compute_display_name' instead.
 More info at https://github.com/odoo/odoo/pull/122085. | E8146